-We have agreed to not sell any shares of our common stock, or any securities convertible into or exercisable or exchangeable into shares of common stock, subject to certain exceptions, for a period of [] after the closing of this offering unless we obtain prior written consent of the underwriter.
+We have agreed to not sell any shares of our common stock, or any securities convertible into or exercisable or exchangeable into shares of common stock, subject to certain exceptions, for a period of 90 days after the closing of this offering unless we obtain prior written consent of the underwriter.
 Consent may be given at any time without public notice, and the underwriter may consent in their sole discretion.
 In addition, each of our directors and executive officers has entered into a lock-up agreement with the underwriter.
-Under the lock-up agreements, subject to certain limited circumstances, our directors and officers may not sell or transfer any common stock or securities convertible into or exchangeable or exercisable for common stock during the period from the date of this prospectus continuing through the date [] after the date of this prospectus without first obtaining the written consent of the underwriter.
-This consent may be given at any time without public notice, and the underwriter may consent in its sole discretion.
+Under the lock-up agreements, subject to certain limited circumstances, our directors and officers may not sell or transfer any common stock or securities convertible into or exchangeable or exercisable for common stock during the period from the date of this prospectus continuing through the date 90 days after the date of this prospectus without first obtaining the written consent of the underwriter.